kyma-project/kyma/020-update-tls-certificates.md

 type: Details
 ---

-Once in a while it is necessary to change server TLS certificates, usually because they got expired.
-Follow the instruction to Update TLS certificates in Kyma.
+The TLS certificate is a vital security element.
+This document describes how to update the TLS certificate in Kyma.

+>**NOTE:** This procedure can interrupt the communication between your cluster and the outside world for a limited period of time.

 ## Prerequisites
  * New TLS certificates
- * Admin access to kyma
+ * Kyma administrator access

-**This procedure may cause short interruption in access to Kyma from outside the cluster.**

-## Update certificates
+## Steps

-1. Export certificates.
-Replace `/path/to/...` with paths to your certificates.
+1. Export the new TLS certificate and key as environment variables.
+Run:

     ```bash
-    export KYMA_TLS_CERT=$(cat /path/to/cert.pem)
+    export KYMA_TLS_CERT=$(cat {NEW_CERT_PATH})
-    export KYMA_TLS_KEY=$(cat /path/to/key.pem)
+    export KYMA_TLS_KEY=$(cat {NEW_KEY_PATH})
     ```

-2. Update istio ingressgateway certificate.
+2. Update the Ingress Gateway certificate.
+Run:

     ```bash
     cat <<EOF | kubectl create -f -